Central Park (TV series): Development

 Central Park was developed by 20th Television and was initially eyed for the Fox Broadcasting Company, which had been looking to create more animated series.
 The Walt Disney Company subsequently announced its intention to acquire 21st Century Fox, the parent of 20th Century Fox Television, excluding the Fox broadcasting network.
 After the Fox network decided to pass on Central Park, 20th Century Fox Television, which was about to change ownership, began shopping the project, sparking a heated bidding war among Apple, Netflix, and Hulu.
 On March 12, 2018, Apple announced it had given the production a two-season straight-to-series order consisting of twenty-six episodes in total.
 The series was created by Loren Bouchard, Nora Smith, and Josh Gad.
 Executive producers for the series include Bouchard and Gad with Kevin Larsen serving as producer.
 Production companies involved with the production include Bento Box Entertainment and Brillstein Entertainment Partners, and 20th Century Fox Television distributes and owns the show.

 On July 27, 2018, it was announced that Regina Hicks was joining the series as an executive producer and co-showrunner alongside Bouchard and Gad.
 Still, credits show her only being listed as a consultant.
 Former King of the Hill writer Sanjay Shah and former The Office writer Halsted Sullivan serve as the series' showrunners.
 On March 10, 2021, Apple TV+ renewed the series for a third season ahead of the second-season premiere and the second season premiered on June 25, 2021.
 Loren Bouchard said seasons two and three will consist of 29 episodes and an additional 115 songs.
 The third season premiered on September 9, 2022, with the first three episodes available immediately and the rest debuting on a weekly basis until the season finale on November 18, 2022.
+On December 3, 2023, Josh Gad announced that Central Park was cancelled after three seasons.